codegold79/100DaysOfCode/log.md

 **Thoughts** It's difficult to QA this project since the interaction with Firestore is so slow.
 I might have to add in functionality to skip sections of code, or get used to inserting/removing comment slashes.

 **Link(s) to Work** https://github.com/codegold79/bael

+### Day 70: Friday, November 15, 2019

+**Today's Progress** I've been so used to using integers for table keys, and didn't know there was a better way until I worked on Openboard.
+Turns out a randomized string, or UID, can be used for keys and it obscures a little how to access an item.
+A neat feature of the UID we're using is it is generated in an ordered manner so our MariaDb database doesn't have to spend a lot of time adding to the end of a unique key set.
+So today, I updated all the integer IDs to be strings, or varchar(26) in our migrations.
+Since that didn't take much time, I also studied up on the Slack API.
+I found out from my research I would like to make a slash command.

+**Link(s) to Work** https://github.com/OpenEugene/openboard/pulls